 According to a Disney press release: "Debuting with iTunes as its exclusive launch provider, Disney Movies Anywhere is a simple, streamlined way to manage and enjoy your digital collection of Disney, Pixar, and Marvel movies on iPhone, iPad, iPad Touch and web experience.
 Plus, for a limited time, you’ll receive a free digital copy of Disney/Pixar’s 'The Incredibles' when you sign up and connect your iTunes account."

 Disney Movies Anywhere coincides on the same day that Disney's animated 3-D blockbuster musical "Frozen" was released as a digital download.
 "Frozen" was nominated for two Oscars: Best Animated Film and Best Original Song (for "Let It Go"), and the movie is widely predicted to win one or both awards.
 (The winners will be announced at the Oscar ceremony on March 2, 2014.)

-Walt Disney Studios and Disney-owned Pixar Studios have won several Oscars for Best Animated Film, including for "The Incredibles," "Up," "Toy Story 3" and "Brave."
+Disney-owned Pixar Studios has won several Oscars for Best Animated Film, including for "The Incredibles," "Finding Nemo," "Up," "Toy Story 3" and "Brave."